 Emily Dickinson Museum

-Emily Dickinson’s married brother Austin carried on an illicit love affair for 13 years with Mabel Loomis Todd, who was also married.
+Emily Dickinson’s married brother Austin carried on an illicit love affair for 13 years with Mabel Loomis Todd, also married.
 The whole town of Amherst, Mass., including Todd’s husband, knew about the affair.
 He was okay with it.
 Austin’s wife was not.

 The next night, Austin and Mabel paused on their way to a whist party and confessed their love for each other.
-“Rubicon” Austin wrote in his diary afterward.
+“Rubicon,” Austin wrote in his diary afterward.

 Mabel described their sex life in her diary: “Sweet communions.
 Oh joy!
 Oh!
 Bliss unutterable” and “A little Heaven just after dinner.”